learn-co-curriculum/SENG-LIVE-Phase-2-ProjectShowcase/05_side_effects_and_data_fetching/README.md

   Kent C Dodds about the right and wrong way to think about the `useEffect` hook
 - [How to Fetch Data with useEffect](https://www.robinwieruch.de/react-hooks-fetch-data):
   In depth article about making fetch requests in React
+- [Using D3.js with React.js](https://blog.griddynamics.com/using-d3-js-with-react-js-an-8-step-comprehensive-manual/): An example of how to integrate a 3rd party library for data visualization (D3.js) utilizing the useEffect hook.